Indian cobra: Venom

-The Indian cobra is one of the big four snakes of South Asia which are responsible for the majority of human deaths by snakebite in Asia.
+The Indian cobra is one of the big four snakes of South Asia that are responsible for the majority of human deaths by snakebite in Asia.
 Polyvalent serum is available for treating snakebites caused by these species.
 Zedoary, a local spice with a reputation for being effective against snakebite, has shown promise in experiments testing its activity against cobra venom.

 The venom of young cobras has been used as a substance of abuse in India, with cases of snake charmers being paid for providing bites from their snakes.
 Though this practice is now seen as outdated, symptoms of such abuse include loss of consciousness, euphoria, and sedation.

-As of November 2016, an antivenom is currently being developed by the Costa Rican Clodomiro Picado Institute, and the clinical trial phase is in Sri Lanka.
+As of November 2016, an antivenom has been developed by the Costa Rican Clodomiro Picado Institute, and the clinical trial phase was in Sri Lanka.

-Envenomation and Clinical Manifestation
+Envenomation and clinical manifestation

-Indian cobras (N. naja) earliest clinical manifestation of systemic envenoming was drowsiness, which occurred in 60% of cases starting at 30 minutes (severe bites) post-envenomation to 3 hours post bite.
-Difficulty in opening the eyes, speaking, opening the mouth, moving the lips and swallowing followed 1 – 4 hours later.
-Ptosis developed 1.6 – 6 hours post bite in all cases of systemic envenoming.
-General weakness was usually the last symptom to develop, followed by paralysis of the muscles in severe cases.
-Three patients developed respiratory paralysis and were given artificial respiration; 2 recovered and 1 died.
-The fatal case developed respiratory paralysis about 10 minutes before reaching hospital and patient became comatose; tracheostomy and artificial respiration were performed immediately and antivenom was administered intravenously.
-Patient survived for 8 days but finally died.
-The outstanding feature of systemic envenoming is paralysis of the muscles due to rapid action of neurotoxin at the myoneural junction.
-Respiratory paralysis may occur within 3 – 4 hours in severe cases.

 Indian cobra bites are very common in many parts of India, Pakistan, Sri Lanka, and throughout their range in South Asia.
 Hundreds of individual case reports have been published in books and journals over the past century.
-It is astonishing, however, that no large prospective study of patients with proven bites by N. naja has been undertaken and reported.
+However, no large prospective study of patients with proven bites by N. naja has been undertaken and reported.
 In a survey of snakebites in India, 91.4% of cases were bitten by an unidentified snake.
 Of the 6.1% of identified venomous snakes responsible for bites, 40% were N. naja.
-As with bites by N. kaouthia and N. oxiana, patients may show manifestations of systemic neurotoxic envenoming or local envenoming or both, although N. oxiana bites produce noticeable symptoms of envenomation more rapidly and prominent neurotoxicity (severe flaccid paralysis) is more common amongst patients bitten by N. oxiana.
+As with bites by N. kaouthia and N. oxiana, patients may show manifestations of systemic neurotoxic envenoming or local envenoming or both, although N. oxiana bites produce noticeable symptoms of envenomation more rapidly, and prominent neurotoxicity (severe flaccid paralysis) is more common amongst patients bitten by N. oxiana.
 A woman bitten by N. oxiana in northwestern Pakistan suffered prominent neurotoxicity and died while en route to the closest hospital nearly 50 minutes after envenomation (death occurred 45–50 minutes post envenomation).